-A new court, the Unified Patent Court (UPC) will have exclusive competence for hearing actions, such as infringement and revocation actions, relating to UPs.
+The Unified Patent Court (UPC) has exclusive competence for hearing actions, such as infringement and revocation actions, relating to UPs.
 UPs cannot be enforced in national courts of EU Member States.

 Therefore, choosing the option of a UP will bind a proprietor to use of the UPC.